Reduce Sticking Pallets With One-Sided Cling Stretch Wrap

-One-sided cling wrap works by only applying those compounds to the inner side of the wrap.
+One-sided cling stretch wrap works by only applying the compounds that create stretch film's stickiness to the inner side of the wrap.
 Some one-sided wrap also puts a slip additive to the other side, making pallets slide past one another effortlessly.

-Especially if your product overhangs the pallet, you can easily remedy many of these issues by requesting your next stretch order with a one-sided cling.
 This will allow you to wrap your films with the cling on the inside facing the load, with zero cling on the outside of the pallet.
-Your separate pallets will easily slide against one another without causing damage to the load OR the film.
+Your separate pallets will easily slide against one another without causing damage to the load or the film.

 The cores on some of the stretch films we supply are printed with arrows facing one direction for easy user operation when loading onto a wrapper, letting them know which side the cling will face.

-Not only will this save you money on re-wrapping damaged pallets, your product will be safer, and your staff will have plenty of extra time to deal with more important shipping matters.
+Not only will this save you money on re-wrapping damaged pallets, but your product will also be safer, and your staff will have plenty of extra time to deal with more critical shipping matters.

 Moving beyond the possibilities of one-sided cling, there are other stretch options.
 You can opt for differential cling, where you have more cling added to one side of the film and less on the other.
 There are also non-cling options for when you are shipping light products, like PET bottles.